wiremind/chartreuse/README.md

 applies to applications when installing them for the first time (consider version `V` to be scratch).

 - The diagram has been drawn using the free online software https://draw.io, the source code is located at `doc/chartreuse_sd.xml`, feel free to correct it or make it more understandable.

 - In the end of an install/upgrade, whatever its state: succeeded or failed, make sure that the pods were scaled up as expected, if it isn't the case, this should be done manually.

+# Test

+There are three kind of tests:

+- Unit tests
+- Integration tests: allows to run in a real environment, but still control chartreuse from the inside
+- blackbox test: deploy a real Helm Release and test if databases are migrated.
+Requires the PYPI_PASSWORD_READONLY envvar to be set in order to fetch required eggs to build the test Docker image.